-The Department for Education's Tackle Child Abuse campaign has accessible videos to watch https://tacklechildabuse.campaign.gov.uk/ assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration;
+The Department for Education's Tackle Child Abuse campaign has accessible videos to watch https://tacklechildabuse.campaign.gov.uk/ and Disabilities (SEND) additional barriers can exist when identifying abuse and neglect, these include:

 Abuse and neglect are defined as the maltreatment of a child or young person whereby someone may abuse or neglect a child by inflicting harm, or by failing to prevent harm.
 They may be abused by an adult or adults or by another child or children.